-\prlsection{Quantum Chemistry States}The randomized state-preparation approach is particularly beneficial for quantum chemistry applications~\cite{lanyonQuantumChemistryQuantum2010,mcardleQuantumComputationalChemistry2020,romeroStrategiesQuantumComputing2018,helgaker2013molecular}, notably in configuration interaction (CI) methods.
-In CI, the many-electron wavefunction is represented as a linear combination of Slater determinants, inherently exhibiting a hierarchical structure.
-Typically, the largest amplitudes correspond to the reference determinant (often the HF solution) and low-lying excitations, whereas amplitudes for higher-order excitations diminish rapidly due to large energy denominators.
+Beyond amplitude counts, this early truncation yields significant gate-level savings.
+In fault-tolerant compilations, the smallest tail amplitudes typically require the longest sequences of $T$ gates to resolve.
+By discarding these terms without sacrificing accuracy, the randomized protocol eliminates the most computationally expensive components of the circuit.

-This hierarchy aligns directly with our randomized method: set $A$ comprises the large coefficients from the reference determinant and significant low-order excitations, whereas higher-order excitations fall into set $B$.
-The energy-based suppression of high-order excitations ensures that $\sum_{j \in B} |\alpha_j|^2$ is small and decaying.
+\prlsection{Numerical Results}The randomized approach is particularly beneficial for quantum chemistry~\cite{lanyonQuantumChemistryQuantum2010,mcardleQuantumComputationalChemistry2020,romeroStrategiesQuantumComputing2018,helgaker2013molecular}, notably in configuration interaction (CI) methods.
+In CI, the many-electron wavefunction is represented as a linear combination of Slater determinants, inherently exhibiting an amplitude-decay structure.
+Typically, the largest amplitudes correspond to the HF determinant and low-lying excitations, whereas amplitudes for higher-order excitations diminish rapidly due to large energy differences in the denominators.

 Preparing the full configuration interaction (FCI) state is computationally prohibitive due to the exponential growth in determinants with electron and orbital counts.
-Consequently, practical workflows employ truncated expansions (e.g., singles, doubles, or limited higher excitations).
+Consequently, practical workflows employ truncated expansions.
 Such truncations integrate naturally with our randomized preparation, reducing quantum resources by avoiding explicit reconstruction of the entire FCI state in a single instance.